pwdd/assignments_instructions/course2/04_assignment_instructions.md

 The functional goal of this assignment to implement a web application to manage Todo Items.

 Try following the **Getting Started** and **Technical Requirements** step by step.
 For this assignment, it is important that you follow the order of the tests suggested in this document.
 Many tests will fail if executed after additional techical requirements have been completed.
 There will be no need to run only the command `rspec` to check for all the requirements.
-Instead, you will run `end2end.rb` to check if your application has implemented all the requirements correctly (refer to **Technical Requirement #5 and #XX**).
+Instead, you will run `end2end.rb` to check if your application has implemented all the requirements correctly (refer to **Technical Requirement #5 and #14**).

 ## Functional Requirements

-1. Start with the application completed in module 2.
-This will have defined all the models and relationships required for this assignment:
+1. Start with the application completed in module

+2. This will have defined all the models and relationships required for this assignment:

   - User
   - TodoList